gitlapse/docs/source/includes/_lapses.md

 SHA 	  | Required    | Specify a SHA of a lapse
 Repo 	  | Optional    | Specify a repo name
-Branch 	  | Optional    | Specify a branch in the repo Fields	  | Optional    | Selects which fields of the JSON response to retrive back
+Branch 	  | Optional    | Specify a branch in the repo Fields	  | Optional    | Selects which fields of the JSON response to acquire

 ## POST v1/lapses
 ### Resource URL